 First things first, the WF-1000XM3 boasts a design significantly different to that of the AirPods, but is, nonetheless, just as conspicuous.
 Finding the right ear tips to support this weirdish design is paramount, but thankfully Sony packs the WF-1000XM3 with no fewer than six pairs of ear tips in different sizes and materials.

 Once you’ve found the right fit, there’s no need to worry about the earbuds falling off during everyday activities as they’re fairly stable, but we still wouldn’t recommend headbanging to metal with reckless abandon.

-The app offers a large level of control over other aspects of the earbuds as well, which is something we’d love to see in more devices.
-For example, you can map of the touch controls to your liking, but unfortunately, there’s no way to map volume controls.
+The app provides a substantial level of control over other aspects of the earbuds as well, which we would adore to see in more devices.
+For instance, you can customize the touch controls to your preference, but regrettably, there’s no way to customize volume controls.

 Aside from this, you get loads of features like accurate auto-pause, multi-connectivity, natural-sounding ambient mode, active noise canceling, and codec support for AAC and SBC.

 In terms of battery life, the Sony WF-1000XM3 can see you through an entire 8-hour workday without the ANC, and the charging case holds three additional charges, which you can make use of expeditiously thanks to quick charging.

 The major downside here is that the WF-1000XM3 lacks waterproofing of any kind, making it useless in certain scenarios where many of us want and need to use earbuds.

 - Long battery lifernDual-driver configuration

 Of all the devices featured in this guide, the Galaxy Buds Plus feel the least like AirPods alternatives, mainly because they lack the highly conspicuous design that the AirPods are known for.